 Whatever aspect Lao Tzu urges us to analyse or question about ourselves, the aim should be to expose the inner truths about our existence and to remedy the harmful angst that can loom over us all.

-6 Lao Tzu quotes That Can Help You in Life
+6 Quotes by Lao Tzu That Can Help You in Life

-These Lao Tzu quotes are simple yet thoughtful statements that demonstrate his philosophy and echo the values of Taoism.
+These quotes are simple yet thoughtful statements that demonstrate Lao Tzu’s philosophy and echo the values of Taoism.
 They reveal to us deep-seated inner truths through the importance of calm and acceptance in the face of difficult and painful inner turmoil.